Month: September 2025

 I have offered previous explanations of the still emergent tariff policies (here and here and here).
 But in recent weeks I found supply chain executives much more receptive to a microeconomic framing of these policies.

 While President Trump’s approach to tariffs is informed and executed by many others, it is his personal understanding, vision, and enthusiasms that deliver the most reliable “motivational framework” for this administration’s tariff policy.
-The President’s particular experience in real estate development, branding, and measuring success have significant influence how much higher baseline tariffs are being conceived and deployed.
+The President’s particular experience in real estate development, branding, and measuring success have significant influence on how much higher baseline tariffs are being conceived and deployed.
 Three sources of microeconomic leverage are key: 1) product differentiation, 2) premium pricing, and 3) cash flow.
 Here’s the gist of each:

 Product Differentiation: President Trump’s father, Fred, was a successful housing developer in Brooklyn, Queens, Staten Island, Norfolk (Virginia), and elsewhere.
 Fred’s company constructed, sold, and rented thousands of homes and apartments subsidized by the Federal Housing Administration.
 Late in the Depression a Brooklyn newspaper called Fred Trump, “the Henry Ford of the home building industry,” developing mass market products at mass market pricing.
 Over time Fred Trump owned and operated sufficient low and middle income housing and related commercial properties to generate many millions in cash flow.
 Donald Trump perceived that even better profit margins and more cash flow could be generated serving the aspirations of higher income consumers with real estate that reflected those aspirations.
 While the father continued to operate in the outer boroughs, his son focused on developing upscale hotels, residences, and offices in Manhattan and diverse formats worldwide.
 In Midas Touch (2011), Mr. Trump wrote, “building a brand may be more important than building a business.”